Last updated on March 23, 2026

 Svyelunite Temple enters tapped (surprise!) and can tap for either or if you sacrifice it.
 While this general design is much more akin to red’s color and theme, it’s still fairly strong.

-This is certainly worth playing if you’re running it in some kind of lands-matter deck and can then deal with being sacrificed.
+This is certainly worth playing if you’re running it in some kind of lands-matter deck that benefits from sacrificing your lands.

 Glasspool Shore is the land side of Glasspool Mimic and doesn’t do anything unique.
 The front side is actually a pretty strong alternative to playing the tapped land.